How To Prepare For Annapurna Base Camp Trek?

 You don’t need to be an elite athlete, but a good fitness level is necessary.
 Cardiovascular endurance, strength, and flexibility are essential for handling long days of walking and varied terrain.
 Regular training and preparation are vital to ensuring you can handle the physical demands of the trek.

 The cost can vary depending on factors such as the duration of the trek, choice of accommodation, and whether you hire a guide.
-On average, the budget is between $500 to $1,500, including permits, lodging, food, and other expenses.
+On average, the budget is between $500 and $1,500, including permits, lodging, food, and other expenses.

 The Annapurna Base Camp trek is considered moderate in difficulty, making it accessible for beginners in good physical condition and properly prepared.
 However, prior trekking experience can be beneficial.
 Beginners should ensure adequate training and be ready for the physical and mental challenges of the trek.